tnpestana/dotfiles/tmux/tmux-cheatsheet.md

 - `Ctrl+S` then `[` - Enter scroll mode (use arrow keys, press `q` to exit)

 ## Mouse Support
-Your config enables mouse support, so you can:
+This config enables mouse support, so you can:
 - Click panes to switch between them
 - Click and drag pane borders to resize
 - Scroll with mouse wheel